-QH4: Personal preferences of participants in the buying process significantly influence the final purchasing decision and selection of consultants.
+QH4: Personal preferences of participants in the consulting process significantly influence the perception of service quality.

 Our research has revealed that clients do not all regard the value of consultancy services equally; rather, their evaluation of the utility provided depends upon the organizational level at which the service is applied (Table 3).
 Higher tiers of management hierarchy tend to be more sensitive to the personal and unit-specific benefits on offer and place a substantial premium on the perceived efficacy of their teams within the organizational structure.
 In turn, little or no emphasis may be placed on specific project deliverables, and successful management consultants must modulate their approaches accordingly.